 About the event

-In view of the ongoing uncertainty caused by the Covid-19 pandemic and our duty of care towards delegates, speakers, sponsors and staff, the YJB and Dods have taken the decision to postpone the Youth Justice Convention to 30 November – 1 December 2021 at NEC, Birmingham.
+In view of the ongoing uncertainty caused by the Covid-19 pandemic and our duty of care towards delegates, speakers, sponsors and staff, the YJB and Dods have taken the decision to postpone the Youth Justice Convention to Spring 2022 at NEC, Birmingham.
+More details on dates will be announced shortly.

 Postponement of this event is not a decision we have taken lightly.
 However, we believe it is the most appropriate in the current environment.